aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/data-source/_index.md

     // Access the instance of the newly added chart Chart chart = worksheet.GetCharts().Get(chartIndex);

-    // Add SeriesCollection (chart data source) to the chart ranging from "A1" cell to "B4" chart.GetNSeries().Add(u"A1:B4", true);
+    // Add SeriesCollection (chart data source) to the chart ranging from "A1" to "B4" chart.GetNSeries().Add(u"A1:B4", true);

     // Set the data source for the category data of SeriesCollection